 - Avoid drinking alcohol before bedtime.

-- Try foods to help seniors sleep, such as yogurt or warm milk before bed.
+- Try foods such as yogurt or warm milk before bed.

 - Try deep breathing.